bobaseb/energetically-coherent-computation/index.md

 - patterns of coherence in
 - relationship to local contexts

+Global broadcast
+- contrast with energetic coherence
+- in GWT framework
+- physical basis in ECC

+Global integration
+- broadcast mechanisms
+- energetic coherence in
+- physical constraints on

 Global light cone
 - as broader field of conscious integration
 - from overlapping light cones